bruvellu/multiview-tutorial/multiview-tutorial.md

 ![](media/73-bounding-shifty.png)

-- Use z min to cut from the top (in this orientation), always going through Y to check!
+- Use z min to cut from the top (in this orientation) always going through Y to check!
 - Then adjust z max to cut from the bottom (in this orientation), also going through Y.

 ::: {layout-ncol=2}